 A source water assessment of our sources was completed in 2003 by the PA Department of Environmental Protection (PADEP).
 The assessment found that our sources are potentially susceptible to accidents and spills along nearby transportation corridors (roadways, railroads, and river traffic), or at local industrial sites.
 Overall, our sources have a high risk of significant contamination.
-Summary reports of the assessment are available at the Authority office and also on the PADEP website at www.depweb.state.pa.us (Keyword: 'source water').
+Summary reports of the assessment are available at the Center Township Water Authority Business Office and also on the PADEP website at www.dep.state.pa.usidep/deputate/watermgt/wc/Subjects/SrceProt/SourceAssessment/default.htm.
 Complete reports were distributed to the Authority water system and PADEP offices.
-Copies of the complete report are available for review at the PADEP Southwest Regional Office in Pittsburgh, Records Management Unit at 412-442-4000.
+Copies of the complete report are available for review at the PADEP Southwest Regional Office in Pittsburgh, Records

+Management Unit at 412-442-4000.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemo-therapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available .from the Safe Drinkine Water Hotline at 1-800-426-4791.

-The sources of drinking water (both tap water and bottled water) include rivers, lakes streams, ponds, reservoirs, springs and wells.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include:

-- > Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water run-off, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic sys-tems, agricultural livestock operations, and wildlife.

+Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water run-off, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-- Pesticides and herbicides, which may come from a variety of sources such as agricultural, urban storm water run-off, and residential uses. - ➤ Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial process and petroleum productions, and can also come from gas stations, urban storm water run-off, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+Pesticides and herbicides, which may come from a variety of sources such as agricultural, urban storm water run-off, and residential uses.

+- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial process and petroleum productions, and can also come from gas stations, urban storm water run-off, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.